beaverbuilder/documentation/.github/ISSUE_TEMPLATE/new-beaver-builder-doc.md

 ---
 name: New Beaver Builder doc
 about: Recommend a new Beaver Builder doc
-title: "[New]"
+title: ''
-labels: 'category: beaver builder, doc: not ready, doc: new'
+labels: 'category: beaver builder, doc: new, doc: not ready'
 assignees: Dannyholt

 ---